rd16395p/Detecting-Eye-LesionMircoaneursyms/README.md

 Two .txt files will be set up, one which has the result of the model, and the other which has the coordinates of the said data.

 This model is not working as it should, and needs further work in order to make it better.

+Please contact me before use as per the license - as this was a large project and I would love to hear about any improvements.